 The wealth management service is a unique type of Roboadvisor since it measures up to the traditional investment management services offered by professionals.
 Investors do not only get portfolio management but top-level financial advice.

 Betterment is the largest independent Robo-advisor in the market.
 However, it is slowly becoming a comprehensive financial advisory platform looking at the new services it has incorporated over the years.

 It was established in 2008 with its headquarters in New York City.
 It currently manages over $13.5 billion in assets on its fully automated platform that creates and manages portfolios at a small annual fee.

 The key priority of this platform is investing even if it is not obvious to the average user.
 While it might aggregate credit card information and offer financial advice, its business model is based on selling investment advisory services to a small section of its customers.

 This is why it does not depend on selling advertisements or recommending products, things seen with other financial management platforms.
 The idea is that a customer starts with the free financial planning service before upgrading to the premium tier once they accumulate a set a minimum asset base.

-A few useful tools are behind the functionality of the financial planning side.
+A few useful business development solutions and tools are behind the functionality of the financial planning side.
 This is the part of this platform that attracts comparisons to other tools such as YNAB and Mint.
 These tools include;

 - Fee analyzer – This tool shows all the fees charged on your accounts to give you insight into the best investments.